nielssp/csol/README.md

 #### Colors

 `fg` and `bg` are used to set the foreground and background colors used to draw the background and cards.
-The two commands expect a color index.
+The two commands expect a color index or a color name.
 The colors assigned to each index depends on the terminal and color scheme of the terminal, but often the values 0&ndash;7 are assigned to black, red, green, yellow, blue, magenta, cyan and white and the values 8&ndash;15 are assigned to brighter versions of those colors.

-The following constants are also available: `black`, `blue`, `green`, `cyan`, `red`, `magenta`, `yellow`, `white`, `bright_black`, `bright_blue`, `bright_green`, `bright_cyan`, `bright_red`, `bright_magenta`, `bright_yellow`, and `bright_white`.
+The following named default colors are available: `default`, `black`, `blue`, `green`, `cyan`, `red`, `magenta`, `yellow`, `white`, `bright_black`, `bright_blue`, `bright_green`, `bright_cyan`, `bright_red`, `bright_magenta`, `bright_yellow`, and `bright_white`.

 In some terminals it is also possible to redefine colors using the `color`-command.
 This command takes 4 arguments.
-The first arguments is the color index to redefine, the following three arguments are the red/green/blue values for the color in the range 0&ndash;1000.
+The first arguments is either the index of a color to redefine or a name, the following three arguments are the red/green/blue values for the color in the range 0&ndash;1000.

 ### Games